updawg/Alpaca/INSTALL.md

 ## Installation

-1. Copy all the files in the "1.
-Files" folder to the root of your Diablo II directory.
+1. Copy all the files in the "Files" folder to the root of your Diablo II directory.
 2. Open D2GFEx.ini and add "Alpaca.dll" to one of the "LoadDll" lines.
 3. Start up "Game.exe".